JasonLocklin/HomePage/cover_letter.md

     SPSS, and also writing custom Python, R, and Matlab code to tackle virtually any data analytic or data-quality assurance challenge.
-    +  Demonstrated report writing skills, with articles published in world-leading scientific journals.
+    +  Demonstrated oral and written communication skills, with articles published in world-leading scientific journals.
     +  Reputation for being a motivated collaborator and team member.
     Approachable and eager to help colleagues